-From this study we conclude that the main health problem in dairy calves is calf diarrhoea (100%).
-The prevalence rate of calf diarrhoea in Bahri locality is 9.4%.
-E. coli represents the predominant Bacterial spp.
+From this study we conclude that the main health problem in dairy calves was calf diarrhoea (100%).
+The prevalence rate of calf diarrhoea in Bahri locality was 9.4%.
+E. colirepresented the predominant Bacterial spp.
 (50%), isolated from diarrhoeic calves.

 We recommend further studies in different farms and an extensive study of the significance of E. coli in calf diarrhoea.
 Further studies should be carried out to investigate the predisposing factors related to the incidence of neonatal calf diarrhoea and to identify different causes of calf diarrhoea.
-Pregnant cows should be isolated within the last two weeks before calving.
-Moreover, feeding colostrums during the first day is strongly advised.
+Feeding colostrums during the first day is strongly advised.